The Engagement Session Style Guide

 Long pants and closed-toed shoes are the most sophisticated and masculine looks for men.
 They draw attention away from his legs and feet and place it where you want it: on the face you fell in love with.
 So, for your session, it’s best to leave the shorts, sandals and jeans at home, too.
 Suit pants, dress pants or colored pants work best.
 Brown leather dress shoes complement almost every look, whether he’s wearing a full suit or a blazer and colored pants.
 Ties, bowties, pocket squares, colored socks, belts, tie clips, suspenders, vests and watches are sharp complements to any suit.
 If you bring two suits to the session, you can start with a traditional necktie and belt, then switch to suspenders and a bow tie for your second look.
 If two suits are too stressful, no problem!
 One look will do the trick!
 You can still mix and match accessories to complement both of her dresses without doing a full change during the session.
 So, either way, you win.

-How to Prep Your Man
+How to Prep Your Man and What to Expect

 After the Session